microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaOauth2PermissionGrant.md

 ```

 ### -Scope
-A space-separated list of the claim values for delegated permissions which should be included in access tokens for the resource application (the API).
+A space-separated list of the claim values for delegated permissions that should be included in access tokens for the resource application (the API).
 For example, openid User.Read GroupMember.Read.All.
 Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the publishedPermissionScopes property of the resource service principal.
 Must not exceed 3850 characters in length.